melina77/UCLA-Dining-YELP/README.md

 `git clone https://github.com/melina77/UCLA-Dining-YELP.git`
 After cloning the repository, locate the config.json file found in <i>server</i> under <i>config</i>, where you can specify your configurations for connecting to your database.
 If your mySQL root password is not <i>password</i>, change the "password" to be your mySQL root password.

-As you can see in the image, you only need to change the fields that are under "development" and do not modify the "test" or "production" fields.
+You only need to change the fields that are under "development" and do not modify the "test" or "production" fields.
 In our example, when we were setting up MySQL Workbench, we named the "username: " as "root", the "password: " as "password", and the "database: " as "cs35l-proj".

 <img src = “https://raw.githubusercontent.com/melina77/UCLA-Dining-YELP/fullstack/public/config-file.png” height="250" width = "150" />